make an appointment

-Erectile dysfunction (or impotence), also called male impotence, describes a man’s inability to achieve and maintain an erection of his penis sufficient for mutually satisfactory sexual intercourse with his partner.
-By itself, impotence is not a disease but more of a signal that something else may be a problem.
+Erectile dysfunction (or ED), also called male impotence, describes a man’s inability to achieve and maintain an erection of his penis sufficient for mutually satisfactory sexual intercourse with his partner.
+By itself, ED is not a disease but more of a signal that something else may be a problem.
 Erectile dysfunction is a common condition affecting over 50% of men to some degree.
 Half of men ages 40-70 have experienced this condition to some degree, yet only a small number seek help from their doctors.

 Sexual dysfunction can sometimes be caused by disorders such as diabetes, high blood pressure, vascular disease, heart disease, nervous system disorders, and depression as well as an unwanted side effect from some medications.
 Male sexual dysfunction may be the symptom of such disorders that brings them to the doctor's office in the first place.